robusta-code/gatsby-starter-the-robust/README.md

 > This isn’t ideal.
 Optimized images should be easy and the default.

-I'm not totally agree with **the default**.
+I don't quite agree with **the default**.
 There are major shortcoming

 * Theory: STU**P**ID principles : P for Prematured Optimization
 * CSS : it's really **HARD** to change the css of the Gatsby Images